 As the company evolved from a local to a regional firm, the company changed its name to Garver Engineers and made a plan for sustained growth in the region.
 Leadership set goals and outlined a vision that would ensure that despite our growth and our geographical expansion, the firm would maintain its integrity and be a company that Neal Garver himself would recognize.
 Garver Engineers invested in developing capabilities in new offices like Norman, Oklahoma and our first Texas office in Frisco, which helped the company's employee count surpass 200.
 In 2009, Garver built a new LEED silver certified headquarters in North Little Rock, Arkansas, around the corner from the Garver-designed Big Dam Bridge, which is one of the longest of its kind in the world.

 With the addition of architectural, planning, and environmental professionals, the company dropped Engineers from its name and operates today under the singular name of Garver.
-The firm has expanded beyond the region and is recognized as a national firm with more than 800 employees across the United States.
-Offering a wide range of services focused on aviation, construction, facilities design, federal, survey, transportation, and water, Garver sits in the top 125 of the Engineering News-Record's prestigious Top 500 Design Firms list and is consistently recognized as a best firm to work for.
+The firm has expanded beyond the region and is recognized as a national firm with nearly 900 employees across the United States.
+Offering a wide range of services focused on aviation, construction, facilities design, federal, survey, transportation, water, and wastewater, Garver sits in the top 125 of the Engineering News-Record's prestigious Top 500 Design Firms list and is consistently recognized as a best firm to work for.
 For more than a century Garver has prioritized good stewardship in the community and now does so through its award-winning philanthropic arm, GarverGives.
 In addition to investing in communities and iconic projects, Garver invests in its employees and their families through the Garver Wellness Program, which provides necessary resources for its employees to lead healthy lifestyles.